varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Phases

 - **Pre authentication**
-  - Slave has as little priviledge as possible
+  - Slave has as little privilege as possible
-  - Monitor only accespts authentication from slave
+  - Monitor only accepts authentication from slave

 - **Post authentication**
-  - Slave has normal user priviledges
+  - Slave has normal user privileges
-  - Monitor validates requests requiring additional priviledges
+  - Monitor validates requests requiring additional privileges

 #### Slave/Monitor Connection

-- On connection, service spawns a seperate monitor/slave pair for that connection
+- On connection, service spawns a separate monitor/slave pair for that connection
 - Slave is created by:
     1. Changing UID and GID to unused values
     2. Chrooted into an empty, unwriteable directory